-249. Non-EA reporting banks should report the sum of local claims in local currency minus local liabilities in local currency booked by branches or subsidiaries located in EA countries with counterparties in any EA country.
+256. Non-EA reporting banks should report the sum of local claims in local currency (on an immediate risk basis) minus local liabilities in local currency (on an immediate risk basis) booked by branches or subsidiaries located in EA countries with counterparties in any EA country.
 Note that for banks headquarters in the EA, this item must be zero as these claims and liabilities will be considered domestic positions.
-When the net is positive, report as a positive value; when the net is negative, report a negative value (ie do not report in absolute value).
+When the net balance is positive, report as a positive value; when the net balance is negative, report a negative value (i.e. do not report in absolute value).
 61